fiverr/passable/documentation/test/index.md

 ## Synchronous Tests
 In most cases, you would want to test some already existing data value against predefined rules, for example - input field length or email regex.
 These kinds of validations can be performed synchronously, as they only rely on information already present for you when you initialize the test suite.

-The synchronous test is simply a callback function passed as the thired argument of the `test` function.
-If this function throws an exception or excplicitly returns `false` the test is considered to be failing.
+The synchronous test is simply a callback function passed as the third argument of the `test` function.
+If this function throws an exception or explicitly returns `false` the test is considered to be failing.
 Otherwise, it passes implicitly.

 ```js
 test('name',  'should be at least 3 chars', () => {